dtrelogan/react-formstate/docs/updatingFormState.md

 # Working with the UnitOfWork and FieldState APIs

-## The standard change handler
+## The framework generated change handler

-A fieldState prop and a framework generated change handler prop are supplied to each input marked with a formField attribute.
-Let's start with an examination of the change handler.
+If you provide a 'formField' prop to an element nested within a react-formstate 'Form' element, react-formstate generates additional props for the element.

+Let's start with a closer look at the 'handleValueChange' prop, which represents the framework generated change handler.

 ```es6
 const RfsInput = ({fieldState, handleValueChange, ...other}) => {